Last Updated on by

 - Brewing quantity is most likely not a factor to take in consideration, so let’s stick with single serve units.
 Unless you want to open a coffee shop in your dorm.

 Keurig’s great flavor is obtained by using a 1.5 bar pressure pump in the brewing process.
-This helps extracting more flavors than regular drip.
+This helps to extract more flavors than regular drip.

 What Are the Best Coffee Makers for Students?